-Auto Insurance for Residents Throughout North Carolina
+Auto Insurance For Residents In Coastal North Carolina

 Bodily Injury Liability

-For accidents where you’re at fault for causing an injury to the other driver or passenger(s).
+Bodily Injury Liability is for accidents where you’re at fault for causing an injury to the other driver or passenger(s).
 Coverage includes:

 - Medical bills